Learning Ally has partnered with AIM Academy to present AIM’s acclaimed Research to Practice Symposium

 , featuring leading expert presenters in the fields of education, special education, literacy and brain function all in one historic interactive event, live from AIM's campus in Philadelphia and broadcast nationally online on March 16th.

-The Research to Practice Symposium will be available in its entirety for sixty days following the event, allowing attendees to revisit any speaker, session or chat, and take the research and content presented during the event back to their classroom to advance student achievement.
+The Research to Practice Symposium will be available in its entirety for sixty days following the event, so attendees will be able to revisit any speaker, session or chat; as well as to take the research and content presented during the event back to their classroom, to advance student achievement.

-One of the featured speakers will be Ken Pugh Ph.D.
+One of the featured speakers will be Brett Miller Ph.D.

-In addition to Dr. Pugh, participants will hear from and interact with the following renowned experts:
+In addition to Dr. Miller, participants will hear from and interact with the following renowned experts:

 - Laurie Cutting Ph.D., director of education and brain research lab; Vanderbilt University

 - Steve Graham Ed.D., Mary Emily Warner professor, Arizona State University, Mary Lou Fulton Teachers College

 - Nancy Hennessy M.Ed., Director of Academic & Professional Practices, AIM; Past President of International Dyslexia Association.